 The Three Ways to Caramelize Onions:

 I have three different ways to caramelize onions on my site!
 Each has advantages and drawbacks.
 I have been working on updating all these posts with step by step photos and text, so the recipes are there; the new look, improved posts will be coming soon.

 All three are going to give you stellar caramelized onions.
 Here I’m talking about cooking time, not including the prep time for peeling and cutting and all recipes call for two to four pounds of onions, although I usually make four pounds at a time.
 More on that below under Big Batch:

 - Stovetop: This method is mostly hands-off and can be done with more care and attention with two to three pounds of onions in about 50 minutes or done more easily and slowly in about 75 minutes Four pounds will take a little longer and fewer onions work, too, and take less time.
 You’ll find the method in my recipe for my Caramelized Onion Galette.

 - Slow Cooker: the Slow Cooker Method is absolutely the easiest way to caramelize onions.
-Once they are totally softened, which takes hours and hours but can be done overnight, in minutes they can be finished off on the stove in 20 to 30 minutes.
+Once they are totally softened, which takes hours and hours but can be done overnight, they can be finished off on the stove in 20 to 30 minutes.
 It’s the least investment of actual work time but the longest in total time.
-This works well with larger amounts, say three to four pounds and can be made with even more onions, but that does add time.
+This works well with larger amounts, say three to four pounds, and can be made with even more onions, but that does add time.